telabotanica/osm-boundary-admin/README.md

 Check that you have the right versions of Gdal, Mysql and PHP.

-Si Gdal, has no Mysql or OSM support, you may want to use one of the scripts in "utils" folder to compile it.
+If Gdal has no Mysql or OSM support, you may want to use one of the scripts in "utils" folder to compile it.
 To do so :
  - copy/paste the _config.defaut.cfg_ file and rename it to _config.cfg_
  - adjust variables : MYSQL_CONFIG, GDAL_VERSION, GDAL_URL_DOWNLOAD, GDAL_BUILD_DIR, GDAL_INSTALL_DIR